 - Transfer Credit Opportunities

 Master's students may be able to enter their graduate programs with a handful of credits if they have held certain jobs or served in the military.
 This is known as experiential credit, and is awarded on the basis that the student's professional background negates their need for taking certain courses.

 - Admissions Deadline

 Others offer 'rolling admission', and will continuously review applications and grant admission to students throughout the calendar year.
 On average, schools with rolling admission will issue a response to applicants within four to six weeks of receiving their application materials.

-What You Need to Apply:
+What You Need to Apply

 Students who speak English as a second language (ESL) may be required to take a graduate entrance exam that assesses their abilities to read, write, and understand English.
 The three most common ESL exams for master's students are the TOEFL, IELTS, and MELAB exams.
 It's important to note that many schools do not require standardized test scores of any kind for master's degree applicants.

 - Letters of Recommendation

 Master's program applicants should carefully choose who they ask to write their letters of recommendation.
 The best options usually include undergraduate professors and advisors, current and past employers, relevant co-workers, and other individuals who have firsthand knowledge of the applicant's academic and/or professional background.

 Applicants should tailor their resume to reflect academic and professional experiences that are relevant to their master's degree field of study.
 Prioritize jobs that showcase skills and knowledge related to the program, and be sure to include community service projects, volunteer experiences, and other applicable details that will bolster the employment history.

 - Personal Statement/Essay

 Like undergraduate applications, many graduate school applications require candidates to write a personal statement and/or prompted essay.
 This section gives students the chance to show off their writing and critical thinking skills.
 The amount of writing requirements will usually vary from one or two to as many as five or six, depending on the school.

 - Official Transcripts

 In order to prove they have successfully completed their bachelor's degree studies, master's programs will always ask applicants to submit official undergraduate transcripts; high school transcripts are usually not required.
 An official transcript is printed on official school stationery and sealed in a tamper-proof envelope; these are easily available from undergraduate institutions for a small fee.